-If you are treated unfairly by your employer, or disadvantaged because of your age, then you might have been the victim of age discrimination.
-This can happen to young and old alike, and shows a lack of consideration of the employee’s abilities and experience within the workplace.
+If you are treated unfairly or put in disadvantageous position by your employer, because of your age, then you might have been a victim of age discrimination.
+This can happen to you whether you are young or old and shows lack of consideration of your abilities and experience within the workplace.

-If you feel that you are the victim of age discrimination then you may receive either compensation or a settlement sum from your employer.
+If you feel that you are victim of age discrimination then you may be entitled to receive compensation from your employer.

-No employees may be excluded from any training or development programme based on their age.
-Any training programme must be all inclusive and available to all employees.
+You should not be excluded from any training or development programme because ofyour age.
+Any training programme must be available to all employees.

-No promotion or appraisal offered by the employer may be based on any protected characteristic such as age, this is an example of direct discrimination.
+A promotion or appraisal offered by your employer should not be based on any protected characteristic such as age.Such circumstances are example of direct discrimination.

 Thanks for contacting Access Solicitor.
 We'll get back to your enquiry as soon as possible, and during normal business hours this should be within the next 30 minutes.
 We look forward to helping you find the legal advice you need.